The out-jutting room with lighter colored stone is the antichamber to the earliest throne room of the palace complex, rooms 22–25 of the palace.

 A large volute frames each side of the entrance to the throne room, while the central doorway represents the cleft in the mountain of creation.

-A ruler seated in the doorway of the throne room forms a composition with the volutes surrounding the door, suggesting that he iss emerging from the mountain cleft just as the Hero Twins did at the beginning of time.
+A ruler seated in the doorway of the throne room forms a composition with the volutes surrounding the door, suggesting that he is emerging from the mountain cleft just as the Hero Twins did at the beginning of time.

 Archaeologist Tómas Gallareta sits in the elevated inner doorway of the old throne room, much as an ancient Maya ruler might have done.